 The aim of these pages is to provide the definitive on-line resource for everyone tracing their Somerset Larder ancestry.
 It would never have been possible without the help provided by many other family historians, most notably, Mel Lader based in North America, Tim Curtin in Australia and Michael Tutton in Canada.
 Mel sadly died prematurely in late 2005 and will be sadly missed.
 This web site is dedicated to his memory.

 The pages are under continual development, so please come back regularly to see what new information has been posted.

 One of the key aims is sharing and exchanging information.
-Our tree currently contains 40354 individuals in 12173 family groups in the surnames index database.
+Our tree currently contains 39,699 individuals and 12,014 families in the surnames index database.
 Although we have tried to ensure that the content of the tree is as accurate as possible, there will inevitably be a certain degree of interpretation of data.
 If you find that you have interpreted the data differently, please let us know.

 My Family History Pages give some information about my own Somerset Larder ancestry.
 However, my interests are not restricted to Somerset and genealogy.
 My-Ancestry.co.uk provides some information about other areas of genealogy research, based around the "Black Country" to the north-west of Birmingham, England and the counties of Leicestershire, Staffordshire, Shropshire and Worcestershire.